BFORD 9: Release and reception

 In the United Kingdom, BFORD 9 was released on 18 May 1992 by the label Insumision on CD and as a limited edition double LP.
 In the United States, it was released in June by Sire Records.
 To promote the album, "In Your Blood" and "Fetish" were released as singles, and in May and June, Baby Ford played live dates in the UK with eON, Colin Favor and Colin Dale.
 In a contemporary review, Ted Kessler of Select gave BFORD 9 a perfect score, saying "Ford successfully straddles the entire frame of dance, avoiding much of the categorisation that dogs current thinking in the techno world."
 He felt that Ford's frail voice, which he wrote was "part MC 900 Foot Jesus, part yearning adolescent alien," ensured that the album explored "a full spectrum of emotions".
 He concluded that "while the development of House is still in its infancy, Baby Ford is well ahead of the pack."

-Colleague Andew Harrison wrote that the album was the first to successfully combine disco, techno and "oblique atmospherics" under the "acid banner."
+Colleague Andrew Harrison wrote that the album was the first to successfully combine disco, techno and "oblique atmospherics" under the "acid banner."
 He also described "Fetish" as a "white noise stomperama", calling it "easily the best Baby Ford record since 'Oochy Koochy'."
 Billboard felt that the album would "add a shot of musical integrity" to the rave movement, commenting how the "assaulting" music is "wisely" spiced with sound and vocal effects and hooks.
 In a retrospective review, Ned Raggett of AllMusic said that the album "had its moments of invigorating house/techno heaven given a fine combination of dirt and sheen."
 Nonetheless, he felt the album's opening tracks were its strongest, rendering it "another in the long line of dance albums that fails to maintain its strength over its length."
 He concluded that the album was "uneven but still interesting."
 Sean Cooper of AllMusic called "Fetish" a "classic cut."

 BFORD 9 is known for inspiring future Ford collaborator and Perlon Records co-founder Zip (Thomas Franzmann) to leave his band Bigod 20 and start producing dance music.
 He discovered the album in a selection of promos given to the band by a Sire representative, and later told Pitchfork writer Philip Sherburne: "I got into electronic music pretty late, actually, but when I heard BFORD 9, that changed a lot for me-I think it was mainly the combination of the groove and soul with electronic music, because what we were doing was relatively cold and industrial.
 It touched me very, very deeply.
 So much so, actually, that I could not go on being the singer in this band."